ag88/GirinoSTM32F103duino/README.md

 - voltage scales
    Girino maps the range to 0 to 255 - -2.5 to 2.5v, so 0v is around 128.
-   STM32 ADC maps the range range 0 to 4096 - 0v to 3.3v.
+   STM32 ADC maps the range 0 to 4096 - 0v to 3.3v.
-   To change the voltage scale mapping on the menu select *Display > Change Signal Intepretation*
+   To change the voltage scale mapping, on the menu select *Display > Change Signal Intepretation*

 ![screen print](v_intep.png "voltage intepretation")